hazelcast/hazelcast-jet/site/docs/api/serialization.md

     .registerSerializer(Person.class, PersonSerializer.class)
 ```

-Such serializer is scoped to the job - you can reuse same type id
+Such serializer is scoped - the type id does not have to be globally
-between different jobs, however it still should not conflict with
+unique, it is enough if it is distinct for the given job - and is used
-any of cluster level type ids - and is used to serialize objects between
+to serialize objects between distributed edges & to/from snapshots.
-distributed edges & to/from snapshots.
-Moreover, it has precedence
+Moreover, it has precedence over any cluster serializer - if `Person`
-over any cluster serializer - if `Person` have serializers registered
+have serializers registered on both levels, cluster and job, the latter
-on both levels, cluster and job, the latter will be chosen for given job.
+will be chosen for given job.

 Job-level serializers can also be used with IMDG
 [sources and sinks](sources-sinks.md).
 Currently supported is writing and